toolleeo/cli-apps/README.md

 * [qrcp](https://www.linuxuprising.com/2020/07/qrcp-transfer-files-between-desktop-and.html) - Transfer Files Between Desktop And Mobile Devices Over Wi-Fi By Scanning A QR Code.
 * [rclone](https://rclone.org/) - Manage file synchronization on cloud storage.
 * [rclone-tui](https://github.com/darkhz/rclone-tui) - Cross-platform manager for rclone, which aims to be on-par with the web GUI.
-* [rsync](https://download.samba.org/pub/rsync/rsync.html) - Mirror directories across networked machines, handles diffs/changed files, works across SSH, plenty of parameters.
+* [rsync](https://download.samba.org/pub/rsync/rsync.html) - A tool that mirrors directories across networked machines, handling changes to files, working across SSH, with plenty of parameters for configuration.
 * [sharing](https://github.com/parvardegr/sharing) - Sharing is a command-line tool to share directories and files from the CLI to iOS and Android devices without the need of an extra client app.
 * [shbin](https://github.com/Shiphero/shbin) - Upload code snippets, notebooks, images or any other content to a GitHub repository that acts as your internal pastebin, and returns the URL to share it with your team.
 * [shcopy](https://github.com/aymanbagabas/shcopy) - Copy text to your system clipboard locally and remotely using ANSI OSC52 sequence.